Infineon/mtb-example-wifi-https-server/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

 **Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
 This means that some code executes twice - once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
 See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.

-## Known Issues
+## Known issues

-1. We have seen an issue with mDNS when the device joins with Home Access Point.
-The console logs are shown below.
-Few AP models with which we have observed this issue are D-Link DIR-816 and TP-Link Archer C20.
-So we recommend you to connect the kit to a mobile hotspot if the device reports the below error when joining the AP.
+An issue has been observed with the multicast domain name system (mDNS) when the device joins the home AP (D-Link DIR-816 and TP-Link Archer C20 APs).
+To work around this issue, connect the kit to a mobile hotspot if the device reports the following error when joining the AP.

    ```
    Info: Wi-Fi initialization is successful